 Art Loeb Loop Trail is a 6.7 mile loop trail located near Brevard, North Carolina that offers the chance to see wildlife and is rated as difficult.
-The trail is primarily used for hiking and is accessible from December until February.
+The trail is primarily used for hiking and is best used from December until February.

 Directions from Brevard, NC: Travel US 276 northwest for approximately 1.5 miles to the Davidson River Recreation Area.
 Trail begins just south along creek.